Maine motorists appeal to keep naughty vanity license plates

 “People are so sensitive nowadays,” said Libby, of Jonesport, after a hearing examiner rejected her appeal.
 “I just think it’s foolish.”

-When the state effectively ended the review process for so-called “vanity” license plates in 2015, some residents obtained their plates with all manner of profanities, including F-bombs, either spelled out or abbreviated.
+When the state effectively ended the review process for so-called vanity license plates in 2015, some residents filled their plates with all manner of profanities, including F-bombs, either spelled out or abbreviated.

 Residents in a state known for being laconic and even-tempered soon were sporting uncensored plates pairing the F-word with “snow,” “haters,” and “ALS,” — the incurable neurodegenerative disease.